zongyz/react-sortablejs/README.md

 #### Custom Component

 When using a custom component in the `tag` prop, the only component it allows is a `forwardRef` component.
-Currently we only support components who use the `React.forwardRef` API.
+Currently, we only support components that use the `React.forwardRef` API.

 If it doesn't have one, you can add one using `React.forwardRef()`.

-> todo: Some third party UI components may have nested elements to create the look they're after.
+> todo: Some third-party UI components may have nested elements to create the look they're after.
-> This could be an issue and not sure how to fix.
+> This could be an issue and not sure how to fix it.

 ```tsx
 import React, { FC, useState, forwardRef } from "react";